ONC8012 : Managing Pain (E-learning) (Inactive)

 Teaching Rationale And Relationship

 Through a series of online tutorials and weekly activities as well as private study (including directed reading) students will gain a detailed knowledge of pain management.
-Students are encouraged to participate in online collaborative discussions via the discussion boards to help consolidate their understanding of the curricular and relate the theory to their own practice.
+Students are required to participate in online collaborative activities via the discussion boards and wikis to consolidate their understanding of the curricular and relate the theory to their own practice.

 The format of resits will be determined by the Board of Examiners